Tasty travels in Japan

 Tokyo in Winter (December to February): What to Wear – An Essential Clothing Guide for International Tourists

 Tokyo’s winter season (December to February) brings crisp, cold weather, with temperatures ranging from chilly to brisk, but rarely extreme.
 To help you prepare for your trip, we’ve created a month-by-month packing guide to ensure you’ll be comfortable and ready to explore the city during this beautiful season.
-December in Tokyo December Weather in Tokyo December in Tokyo marks the…
+December in Tokyo December weather in Tokyo December in Tokyo marks the…

 すき焼き